 • Agency Success Toolkit — Designed to help SEO agencies succeed with features like Lead Generator, SEO Reports Generator, and SEO API, to name a few.

-I’ve used SERanking when I was searching for a cheaper Ahrefs alternative.
+I’ve used SE Ranking for over 6 months to track my website’s performance.
 Even though I currently use Ubersuggest (more about it later) and Semrush, SERanking is a decent solution if you want a more affordable tool.

 If you are an agency with multiple client projects, you can track up to 2,000 keywords for 30 domains with 3 user seats for just $119 monthly.